openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 The `i2c_interrupt_o` signal is generated for the external I2C master device.
 The following conditions can trigger this interrupt:

 - Availability of a new single-byte message from the APB to the I2C interface.
-- Write flags of the I2C-to-APB FIFO reaching specific levels (e.g., FIFO becoming full), indicating available space in the FIFO.
+- Write flags of the I2C-to-APB FIFO reaching specific levels configured via INTERRUPT_FIFO_I2C_TO_APB_WRITE_FLAGS_SELECT CSR, indicating available space in the FIFO.
-- Read flags of the APB-to-I2C FIFO reaching specific levels (e.g., FIFO becoming empty), indicating pending data for the I2C master to process.
+- Read flags of the APB-to-I2C FIFO reaching specific levels configured via INTERRUPT_FIFO_I2C_TO_APB_READ_FLAGS_SELECT CSR, indicating pending data for the I2C master to process.
-- Interrupt sources can be selectively enabled for up to 8 different levels of both read and write flags.

 APB Interface Interrupts
 ^^^^^^^^^^^^^^^^^^^^^^^^